C14L/kicker/README.md

 ![Kicker screenshot](screenshot.png "Kicker screenshot")

 ## TODO

+- Count goals

+- Add key "h" or "?" for help overlay

+- Fix "g" key for game reset: Make it work always.
+Can only be used by Server user.

+- Fix "p" key for pause/resume: Can only be used by Server user.

 - Improve user connect and reset:
     - At the start, overlay message how many users are connected.